scottishgovernment/economicactionplan.mygov.scot/pages/future-skills-action-plan/16-long-term-challenges-facing-labour-market.md

 ---
 layout: default
-title:  "Supporting Evidence: Long-standing challenges facing the labour market"
+title:  "Supporting evidence: Long-standing challenges facing the labour market"
 category: future-skills-action-plan
 summary: "Reflecting on the implications of demographic and technological change."
 index: 160